dgwartney/pandoc-book-template/contents/my-agent/stores/skill-store.md

 ![Add category dialog](contents/my-agent/stores/images/skill-store-4.png)

-## Exercise 4: Adding Skills to the Company skill store
+### Exercise: Adding Skills to the Company skill store

 Once you are done building and testing the skill, and you would like to share your skill with other users, then click on the hamburger menu available in the skill and click on Publish to skill store as shown below: